More Guitar Pedals

 Suggested Pedal to Try: TC Electronic Hall of Fame Reverb

 The TC Electronic Hall of Fame Reverb offers a great combination of versatility and affordability.
-It offers 10 different voices that are pre-loaded on the pedal, and one TonePrint voice.
+It provides 10 different voices pre-loaded on the pedal, along with one TonePrint voice.
 TonePrint is a software that allows you to edit and tweak different parameters, essentially allowing the pedal to mimic any other reverb you can conceive of.
 There are also a ton of presets for different artists, which is great if you’re hunting down a specific sound.

 Tremolo is an effect that increases and decreases volume at a set rate.
 The effect has been used extensively for decades, but its most notable example in the last few years would be Green Day’s Boulevard of Broken Dreams.
 Howlin For You by The Black Keys is another great example, though not as widely known as Boulevard of Broken Dreams.